Active Contrastive Learning of Audio-Visual Video Representations: Approach

-We propose a cross-modal contrastive predictive coding scheme that leverages the natural correspondence between audio and visual channels of video data.
-At a high-level, our learning objective encourages the representations of audio and visual clips to be similar if they come from the same temporal block of a video.
-Fig.~\ref{fig:pipeline}(b) illustrates our cross-modal predictive coding setup.

-We train our encoders to perform cross-modal dictionary look-up: Taking as an example the visual-to-audio predictive coding scenario, given a query video clip $v^{query}$, we want to find the corresponding audio clip $a^{key}$ from a dictionary $D_a$.
-Extending MoCo \citep{he2020momentum} to our cross-modal setup, we implement a queue-based dictionary $D_a$ that stores keys of audio clips $\{ k^a_i\}_{i=1}^{K}$, where $K$ is the dictionary size.
-We compute the contrastive loss of \eqref{eq:contrastive-dict} and backpropagate the gradients only to the visual query encoder $f_v$ and update the parameters $\theta_q^v$.
+We train our encoders to perform cross-modal dictionary look-up, e.g., given a query video clip $v^{query}$, we find the corresponding audio clip $a^{key}$ from a dictionary $D_a$.
+Adapting MoCo \citep{he2020momentum} to our cross-modal setup, we implement a queue-based dictionary $D_a$ that stores keys of audio clips $\{ k^a_i\}_{i=1}^{K}$, where $K$ is the dictionary size.
+We compute the contrastive loss and backpropagate the gradients only to the visual query encoder $f_v$ and update the parameters $\theta_q^v$.
 For the audio encoder $h_a$, we apply the momentum update \citep{he2020momentum},

-Note that we have not updated $\theta_q^a$ in this visual-to-audio predictive coding step; we update it during the audio-to-visual predictive coding step (which follows the same process as above with the opposite order of modalities).
-Also note that, although we explain the visual-to-audio step only, we perform bi-directional predictive coding and end-to-end train the whole model.
+The parameter $\theta_q^a$ is not updated in this contrastive coding step; we update it during the audio-to-visual step (similar as above with the opposite modalities).
+Here we explain the visual-to-audio step only; we perform bi-directional contrastive coding and train the whole model end-to-end.